shreyaschavhan/resume/README.md

 * **[Rock Paper Scissors Game](https://github.com/shreyaschavhan/Rock-Paper-Scissors-Game)**
 > * Oct 2020
 > * Rock paper scissors is a hand game usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
 These shapes are "rock", "paper", and "scissors".
-This C++ Program [Mini Project] is aimed at automating one of the player called as Computerized Player and the taking rock, paper or scissor as an input from the used.
+This C++ Program [Mini Project] is aimed at automating one of the player called as Computerized Player and then taking rock, paper or scissor as an input from the used.

 ---